DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 * **ASV:** Acronym for “Approved Scanning Vendor.”
 Company approved by the PCI SSC to conduct external vulnerability scanning services.
 * **Cardholder Data:** At a minimum, cardholder data consists of the full PAN (primary account number).
 Cardholder data may also appear in the form of the full PAN plus any of the following: cardholder name, expiration date and/or service code
 * **Cardholder Data Environment:** The people, processes and technology that store, process or transmit cardholder data or sensitive authentication data, including any connected system components.
+* **Credit Cards:** The term "credit cards" is used in this paper for brevity, but the advice also applies to any debit or prepaid "payment cards."
 * **DSS:** Acronym for “Data Security Standard” and also referred to as “PCI DSS.”
 * **QSA:** Acronym for “Qualified Security Assessor,” company approved by the PCI SSC to conduct PCI DSS on-site assessments.
+* **Payment Cards:** For purposes of PCI DSS, any payment card/device that bears the logo of the founding members of PCI SSC (i.e. Visa, Mastercard, etc).
 * **PCI:** Acronym for “Payment Card Industry.”
 * **ROC:** Acronym for “Report on Compliance,” which contains details documenting an entity’s compliance status with the PCI DSS.
 * **SAQ:** Acronym for “Self-Assessment Questionnaire,” a checklist that you must complete and adhere to in order to obtain and maintain PCI compliance.